-The values of c_3 and c_2 respectively reflect the magnitude of the nonlinear increase in z_0 values as slope increases and the slope value where back-pressure effects begin to limit the rate of increase in z_0 with increasing slope.
-The value of c_3 (2.0) reflects a square relationship between roughness length and the maximum slope of microtopographic variations at a given scale, which is broadly consistent with the nonlinear relationship between z_0 values and maximum slope in the model of Jacobs (1989) (note, however, that the Jacobs' (1989) model only applies to gentle slopes).
-The value of c_2 (0.4 or 24°) is similar to the critical/maximum angle of attack of typical aerofoils (Bertin and Cummings, 2013).
+The values of $c_3$ and $c_2$ respectively reflect the magnitude of the nonlinear increase in $z_0$ values as slope increases and the slope value where back-pressure effects begin to limit the rate of increase in $z_0$ with increasing slope.
+The values of $c_3$ and $c_6$ (2.0) reflect a square relationship between roughness length and the maximum slope of microtopographic variations at a given scale, which is broadly consistent with the nonlinear relationship between $z_0$ values and maximum slope in the model of Jacobs (1989) (note, however, that the Jacobs, 1989, model only applies to gentle slopes).
+The value of $c_2$ (0.4 or 24°) is similar to the critical/maximum angle of attack of typical aerofoils (Bertin and Cummings, 2013).
 Critical angles of attack represent the maximum steepness possible before the drag effects become greater than lift due to excessive pressure drag and the associated lee-side flow separation.
-Similarly, the value of c_2 represents the maximum slope of the microtopography in which an increase in slope leads to a non-linear increase in z_0 values.
-Above this slope value, z_0 values increase more modestly with increasing slope because flow separation already occurs over a significant portion $5$ over the surface.
+Similarly, the value of $c_2$ represents the maximum slope of the microtopography in which an increase in slope leads to a nonlinear increase in $z_0$ values.
+Above this slope value, $z_0$ values increase more modestly with increasing slope because flow separation already occurs over a significant portion over the surface.